 ShowCase: John Lewis Department Store and Cineplex

-John Lewis The department store skin has been designed as a net curtain a patterned fabric which permits interior arrangements to be changed without creating exterior clutter yet providing views and natural light to the interiors.
+ShowCase is an on-going feature series on Archinect, presenting exciting new work from designers representing all creative fields and all geographies.
+We are always accepting nominations for upcoming ShowCase features - if you would like to suggest a project, please send us a message.
+Commissioned within a larger city centre regeneration scheme, the John Lewis department store and Cineplex challenge the conventional blank envelopes which typify these buildings and explore ways for them to connect to an urban context.
+John Lewis Department Store and Cineplex (Photo: Helene Binet) John Lewis The department store skin has been designed as a net curtain a patterned fabric which permits interior arrangements to be changed without creating exterior clutter yet providing views and natural light to the interiors.
 FOAs pattern design, which resonates with Leicesters rich textile heritage and John Lewiss own tradition of producing quality fabrics, is formed of four panels of varying density which meet seamlessly across the envelope, transmitting a fabric affect.
 Frit in mirror onto two layers of glass curtain wall, the mirrored pattern reflects its context and in doing so, densifies and changes as the sun moves around the building.
-Viewed frontally from the retail floors, the double fae aligns to allow views out, whilst an oblique view from street level displaces the two patterns and creates a moirffect, reducing visibility and maximizing privacy performance, and increasing visual complexity.
-The resulting envelope is a translucent and reflective net curtain via which the interior and exterior engage with the context in varying ways. image
+Viewed frontally from the retail floors, the double fa硤e aligns to allow views out, whilst an oblique view from street level displaces the two patterns and creates a moir頥ffect, reducing visibility and maximizing privacy performance, and increasing visual complexity.
+The resulting envelope is a translucent and reflective net curtain via which the interior and exterior engage with the context in varying ways.
+John Lewis Department Store: Entrance (Photo: Satoru Mishima)

 John Lewis Department Store: Entrance (Photo: Satoru Mishima)

-John Lewis Department Store: Fae Detail (Photo: Lube Saveski)
+John Lewis Department Store: Fa硤e Detail (Photo: Lube Saveski)

-Cineplex The Cineplex needs to be a sealed box, detached from natural light.
+John Lewis Department Store: Interior (Photo: FOA) Cineplex The Cineplex needs to be a sealed box, detached from natural light.
 This part of the building is enveloped in an opaque stainless steel mirror finish rain screen, with pleats along the perimeter introducing intricacy to the enclosure.
 It is clad in 10,300 small, steel shingles whose thinness transmits a quilted affect and varies and localizes surface reflections.
 The pleats, shingles and mirror finish provide shadow, texture and color, while the play of light on the surface creates continuously shifting patterns.
 The opaque envelope is therefore transformed to a theatrical curtain whose performance is relative to its exterior.

 The Cineplex - Street View (Photo: FOA)